UTH

 Breakfast Consumption

 The Michael & Susan Dell Center for Healthy Living is developing a series of reports, Healthy Children, Healthy State, to raise awareness of child health risk factors in order to develop new programs and actions, and to build on current initiatives in Texas.
-The Breakfast Consumption one-pager showcases the current state of breakfast consumption for children in Texas.
+The Breakfast Consumption report showcases the current state of breakfast consumption for children in Texas.

-This report was released on February 9, 2022 and utilizes 2019 - 2020 TX SPAN data.
+This report was last updated on August 4, 2025 and utilizes the 2021-2023 Texas SPAN data.

 Download Report Link